Until the End of the World (soundtrack)

 Until the End of the World: Music from the Motion Picture Soundtrack is a soundtrack album to the film of the same name, released in 1991 on Warner Bros.
 Records.

-With one exception, the songs were created specifically for the film and debuted in it, although some appeared on subsequent albums or greatest hits albums by the participating artists.
-U2's "Until the End of the World", had been previously released on that band's 1991 album Achtung Baby, albeit in a different version.
+With one exception, the songs were created specifically for the film and debuted in it, although some appeared on subsequent albums by the participating artists.
+U2's "Until the End of the World" had been previously released on that band's 1991 album Achtung Baby, albeit in a different version.
 In commissioning the songs, director Wim Wenders asked the musicians to anticipate the kind of music they would be making a decade later, when the film was set.